Nutrition and healthy eating is a multi-layered approach to wellness.

 Benefits of Eating Healthy

 We all need some motivation now and then.
-As an inspiration, know that there’s tons of benefits of eating healthy.
+As an inspiration, know that there are tons of benefits of eating healthy.

 You may get the added personal push you need from quotes focused on nutrition and healthy eating.